2016 Update: All of these tops are in our Workwear Hall of Fame! The content and links were also updated in 2016.

 Sure, we all know what basics professional women are supposed to have in their closets, but if you’re buying one for the first time or replacing one you’ve worn into the ground, it can be a pain to find exactly the right incarnation in stores.
 In “The Hunt,” we search the stores for a basic item that every woman should have.

 Of all The Hunt features we’ve done, I’m kind of surprised that we’ve never done one on the best button-downs for women — a crisp white blouse is a classic for the office.
 (All of these shirts come in white, even though I’ve mostly featured colored shirts so you can see the details better.)
 Now, a few points: yes, yes, most women’s collars do not button down, so these should all properly be called “button front” shirts.
 But most of these stores call them button-down shirts, and that’s what I’ve always heard, so I’m going to go with “button down.”
 A second point: a big decision (as far as blouses go) is whether you want one that is non-iron.
 Personally, my iron is gathering dust because I always buy the non-iron ones for myself — but I have heard (but not researched) that there are some health concerns regarding the chemicals that treat a fabric to make it “non-iron.”
 So — readers, if you HAVE researched the subject, please weigh in.
-Finally, two random tips: a) check out our tips on top 10 ways to wear a button-down shirt, and b) as a laundry tip, I’ve had great success with putting the shirts in the dryer for no more than about 15 minutes and then hanging them up to air dry.
+Finally, a few random tips: a) if you prefer silky button-fronts, check out our Hunt for that one, b) if you’re busty, check out our guide to specialty shops for busty blouses, c) this post is being updated, but you can still check out our original top 10 ways to wear a button-down shirt, and, finally, d) as a laundry tip, I’ve had great success with putting the shirts in the dryer for no more than about 15 minutes and then hanging them up to air dry.
+Oh, and I’m on Team White-Camisole-Beneath-White-Shirt–but many others are on Team Nude Camisole; you can check out our discussion here.
 Readers — which are your favorite button-down shirts?
 Do you purchase non-iron shirts?
 And what are your best tips for laundering (and wearing) a button-down shirt?

 |J.Crew has a number of iterations of the “stretch perfect shirt,” including this cute mini-gingham.
 It’s on sale — was $75, now marked to $60.
 Stretch perfect shirt in mini-gingham|